Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption

 In light of Table I and also considering the bit error symmetries for Alice and Bob\footnote{As will be shown next, we have $P_A(00 \rightarrow 01)=P_B(00\rightarrow 10)$, $P_A(11 \rightarrow 10)=P_B(11\rightarrow 01)$, $P_A(01\rightarrow 00)=P_B(10\rightarrow00)$, and $P_A(10\rightarrow 11)=P_B(01\rightarrow11)$.
 As a result, Alice and Bob will have the same overall BEP.
 For notational simplicity, condition terms are not shown in probability expressions of \eqref{eq:Pb}.}, BEP for the KLJN scheme can be simply expressed as

 where it is assumed that $0$s and $1$s are generated uniformly, that is, each selected bit combination in Table I has a probability of $1/4$.
+However, the BEP values for bit $0$ and bit $1$ might differ in the general case.
 In what follows, we will investigate these four error event cases using noise variance estimation.

 We assume that during each bit duration, both Alice and Bob take samples from the thermal noise voltage on the wire to determine its variance at both sides of the link.
 Denoting the $k$th independent noise sample by $x_k$, which follows Gaussian distribution with zero mean and $\sigma_i^2$ variance where $\sigma_i^2 \in \left\lbrace \sigma_{00}^2,\sigma_{01}^2,\sigma_{11}^2 \right\rbrace $, that is, $x_k\sim\mathcal{N}(0,\sigma_i^2)$, the noise variance can be estimated as